 # How to add display conditions to your email?

-From the Email Composer, display conditions can be added directly to the text blocks or structures that make up your templates.
+From the Email Composer, display conditions can be added to **email blocks** (template structures) so each recipient only sees the blocks that match their profile or trigger event data.

 These conditional blocks can be used to:

-* **Create a loop displaying the different elements** present in an **object array**
+* **Create a loop** over an **object array**

 * **Reference data from a** [**Catalog**](/getting-started/features/customer-engagement-platform/profiles/catalogs.md) to enrich your email with external data